 The job functions of the assistant director, business manager, director and executive director are listed in N.J.A.C.
 6A:23A-18.1 - Definitions along with the type of bachelor's degree that is required for each job title.
 In accordance with N.J.A.C.
 6A:23A-18.4(1), a private school for students with disabilities shall ensure that employees which are new to the positions on or after July 1, 2004 possess the appropriate bachelor's degree as defined in N.J.A.C.
 6A:23A-18.1.
-In addition, private schools for students with disabilities shall ensure that employees that employees functioning in these positions on or before June 30, 2001 either currently possess the appropriate bachelor's degree as defined in N.J.A.C.
-6A:23A-18.1 or, will obtain the proper bachelor's degree is not held by the employee, the employee's salary and fringe benefits are considered non-allowable costs.
+In addition, private schools for students with disabilities shall ensure that employees functioning in these positions on or before June 30, 2001 either currently possess the appropriate bachelor's degree as defined in N.J.A.C.
+6A:23A-18.1 or, will obtain the proper bachelor's degree no later than June 30, 2006, or will be removed from the position.
+If the required bachelor's degree is not held by the employee, the employee's salary and fringe benefits are considered non-allowable costs.